bbc/psammead/packages/components/psammead-story-promo/README.md

 This component uses full semantic markup for the `Headline`, `Summary`, and `Link`, using `h3`, `p` and `a` respectively.
 Other accessibility factors such as image alt text and time elements are passed in as props and aren't explicitly set in this component.

-The link is nested inside the `h3` for a better support.
-We use the `faux block link` pattern which allows to make an entire block a link, whilst having links nested within in that block also clickable.
+The link is nested inside the `h3` for better support with VoiceOver Mac and Safari.
+We use the `faux block link` pattern which makes the entire block clickable, whilst also enabling links nested within in that block to also be clickable.

 ## Roadmap